 (b) a development in respect of which all necessary approvals under the planning schemes referred to in section 23(3) were in force immediately before the commencement of this Act.

+[Section 34 amended by No. 38 of 2005 s.
+15.]

 35. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed, for giving effect to the purposes of this Act.